 She would often stay all night by herself in the animal hospital such as when a dog or cat would have a major surgery, for hurricane boarding or on major holidays when they were filled to capacity.
 (She didn’t want them to be alone and scared).
 It would be just Sandra totally responsible for all their lives.

 It was scary, terrifying, tiresome but yet exciting.
-It almost all came to an end 2 1/2 years ago when her husband announced that he is selling the animal hospital.(partly because the cost and pressure from her & her rescues & partly he wanted to take a different path in life).
+It almost all came to an end in 2008 when her husband announced that he is selling the animal hospital.(partly because the cost and pressure from her & her rescues & partly he wanted to take a different path in life).
 Then a year after the sale he picked up and left her.
 But as the saying goes if there is a will there is a way.

 She moved her rescue operation to her house as her could not afford a separate facility.
 She decided that if she is going to do this she was going to do it all the way!!
 So, she filled out all the necessary paperwork for the State of Florida to become a Non profit.
 She filled the paperwork for the Florida Dept of Agriculture and lastly the Federal paperwork for the 501 (c) 3.
 Accompanying all this paperwork with the costly filing fees that she didn’t have, but somehow raised.
 Finally after the back and forth paperwork from the government ,8 months later she received the official status that Dezzy’s Second Chance Animal Rescue, Inc became a 501 (c) 3.
 With the new status they could hold their own adoption events which they do on weekends inside the Boca Town Center, Delray Green Market & Petco.
 They also hold an annual giant estate/garage/bake sale in July.